gonjavi/-ReactNodeExpressVehiculos/README.md

 ### Configuración

 #### Backend

+- Run $npm install   in the root directory to install all the dependencies from the package.json
+- Run the backend with: $npm start
+- The backend will start on the port 5000,  you can see it on the console.

+Spanish:

 - Correr $npm install    en el directorio raiz  para instalar todas las dependencias de el package.json
 - Corra en backend en la: $npm start
-- El backend iniciará en el pruerto 5000, podrá ser visto en el terminal.
+- El backend iniciará en el puerto 5000, podrá ser visto en el terminal.

+Create the database called carros in SQLServer and then create the table running the following query on Azure Data studio:

 Crear la base de datos llamada carros SQLServer y luego crear la tabla ejecutando en Azure Data studio: